 Exercise normal safety precautions in Vietnam.
-Use common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for changes to local travelling conditions.
+Use common sense and look out for suspicious behaviour.
+Monitor the media and other sources for changes to local conditions.

 - Petty theft is common in tourist areas, markets and other public places.
 Aggravated theft and sexual assault also occur, particularly in major cities.
 Pay close attention to your personal security at all times.
 Minimise the amount of valuables you carry.
 See